sriharivishnu/MyDocker-Registry/README.md

 # Shopify Challenge Submission
+This repository was made for the challenge detailed [here](https://docs.google.com/document/d/1eg3sJTOwtyFhDopKedRD6142CFkDfWp1QvRKXNTPIOc/edit)

 When I first saw that the challenge was to create an image repository, I immediately thought of a Docker image repository instead of a *photo* image repository :) So, I thought it would be a fun and interesting challenge if I could create a simpler version of DockerHub, a place where users can store their **Docker** images!
 My Challenge submission is a backend service which supports authentication, pushing / pulling docker images, and searching image repositories of all users.